fyalcin/tribosurf/README.md

  - `computational_params = {'use_vdw': <True or False>}`
  - `interface_params = {'max_area': <Max crossection of the matched cell>}`

 It is pretty self explanatory what these input are for: The two materials need to be defined (note that just defining the formula will fetch the structure with the lowest energy that matches the formula!
 Provide an 'mp_id' key for a clear selection) and need a surface orientation.
 Van der Waals forces can be taken into account or disregarded, and a maximal tolerated cell cross section area (in Angstrom squared) needs to be given to avoid humongous cells during the interface matching process.
-All other inputs have default values, or are derived from the other ones if not especially provided.
+All other inputs have default values, which can be found (and modified on your own risk) in `triboflow/defaults.json` or are derived from the other ones if not especially provided.
 A full list of possible inputs with types are:
 1. material_1 (and material_2):
 	- formula (str)
 	- miller (list of int, or single str)
-	- mp_id (str)
+	- mpid (str)
+	- thick_min (int)
+    - thick_max (int)
-	- min_vacuum (float)
+	- thick_incr (int)
-	- min_thickness (float)
+	- vacuum (float)
 2. computational_params:
 	- use_vdw (bool, or str)
 	- volume_tolerance (float)